vra-thenix/Flipper-clock/README.md

 # Acknowledgements
 Inspired by classic flip clocks.
 Thanks to the open-source community for resources and tutorials.
-Feel free to modify any section to better fit your project details!
+Feel free to modify any section to better fit your project details!!